Coding-For-Immigrants/.github/profile/README.md

 # Coding For Immigrants

-A Stockholm-based nonprofit committed to ensuring all immigrants and allys of our cause feel supported and celebrated as they transition into new careers in tech.
+A Stockholm-based nonprofit committed to ensuring all immigrants and allys of our cause feel empowered, supported, and celebrated as they transition into new careers in tech.

 ## Links